-The CHMC Crafters will hold a Craft Sale on Thursday, September 18 and Friday, September 19 from 9am to 3pm in the hospital lobby(Claxton Hepburn).
-The craft sale will feature items for Fall and Halloween.
-There will be many one of a kind hats, mittens, scarfs, baby blankets as well as many other hand made crafts.
-It will be a great chance to buy gifts for people on your Christmas list.
-It is also the final time tickets will be available for their quilt raffle.
+The CHMC Auxiliary Crafters will hold a "Still Time to Buy Local" Craft Sale on Dec.
+11 from 9am to 4pm and on Dec.
+12 from 9am to 3pm.
+It will be held in the hospital lobby.
+The craft sale will feature items for Christmas and the Winter season as well as many other hand made crafts.
+It will be a great chance to buy Locally Made gifts for people on your Christmas list.
 All proceeds benefit the hospital auxiliary.

 As police force lethal actions have spurred national controversy, officer-worn cameras have attracted Wall Street's attention.

 The Santa Claus Rally should not be confused with other seasonal phenomena, such as the "Free Lunch" and "January Effect."